-Employer holds a meeting
+The employer holds a meeting

-- A formal meeting should then be held without unreasonable delay. - Employers/employees and companions should make every effort to attend. - Employees should be allowed to explain - their grievance - how they think it should be resolved. - Adjournment may be necessary if investigation is needed.
+- A formal meeting should then be held without unreasonable delay. - Employers/employees and companions should make every effort to attend. - Employees should be asked to explain - o their grievance - how they think it should be resolved. - Adjournment may be necessary if investigation is needed.